 Under “Crawl” you can find pages that it may have previously had in the index that it can’t find, or links that it can’t follow, and pages restricted by a robots.txt file: Click here to learn more about Robot.txt files.

 If you have errors such as 404 crawl error errors, you need to fix them.
 404s will show under the “Crawl Errors” in the “Crawl” Section.
 404s are pages on your website that are no longer there for some reason.
 You can fix these by either recreating the missing page/file, or by using a redirect.
 If you’ve changed the name of a page/file, then you can use a 302 redirect to tell the world that the page now lives in another place or by another name.
 If you’re using WordPress, there’s a plugin for that called “redirection”, see my post 27 Essential WordPress Plugins for info about it.
 There are many types of other errors that Google Search Console can show you that are beyond the reach of this one article, but you should do your best to fix all errors.

 Do I need a Sitemap?

 You can also submit sitemaps using Google WebMaster Tools.
 A sitemap is a file that list pages on your site that you want Google to know about.
-Some blogging platforms will automatically generate a site map and you can point to it here and Google will use it to make sure it’s picking up all the files.
+Some blogging platforms will automatically generate a site map and you can add it under the “Crawl” section if Google has not found it and Google will use it to make sure it’s picking up all the files.
 If your site is not a blog, or if your blogging platform does not automatically generate a site map, you can create one manually.
 Follow the “more information” links in the site map section to find out more information about creating a site map.
 If your site has a good linking structure, it’s probably not all that important to create a site map because Google will be able to successfully crawl your site.